Sapo-Dorado/FortaKnight/README.md

   - description explains the type of potential rug pull functionality detected
   - Severity is always set to "low"
   - Type is always set to "info"
+  - transaction_hash is the hash of the transaction to create the contract
-  - addresses includes the address of the contract and the deployer
+  - contract_address is the address of the contract
+  - deployer is the address that deployed the contract

 ## Test Data